Skip to Content

 The Wilmington Railroad Museum (505 Nutt St.) has a light show, Polar Express events, and Santa to celebrate the season.

-The Holiday Train and Light Spectacular, with over 25,000 lights, is $5 a person and is November 25 and 26, December 9 and 10, 16 and 17 and 23.
-Santa will be in attendance.
-There’s also an After Christmas Show (without Santa) on December 30.
+The Holiday Train and Light Spectacular, with over 25,000 lights, is $5 a person and run on November 28 to 30, then December 13, 14, 20, 21, and 22.
+Santa and Mrs. Claus will be in attendance and available for photos.
 Each show is from 6:30 pm to 8 pm.

-There’s also the Polar Express Readings on November 26 and 27, December 10 and 11 and 17 and 18.
+There’s also the Polar Express Readings on November 29 and 30, then Dec 13, 14, 20, and 21.
 Tickets are $5 and readings are at 4:30 pm and 5:30 pm.
+This is just a reading, with Santa in attendance, not a train ride.

 There will also be decorations outside (which you can see for free as you walk by) and the model layouts inside the museum will be a winter wonderland.